Kingpin (character): 2000s

 Fisk appears in the 2006 Civil War: War Crimes one-shot issue, in which he offers information about Captain America's Resistance base to Iron Man, the leader of the pro-Registration forces in exchange for a reduced sentence.
 But as his status in prison is threatened for collaborating with Iron Man, he betrays Iron Man.
 He then puts out a hit on Spider-Man's loved ones after Iron Man convinced Peter Parker to publicly reveal himself as a means of demonstrating support for the Superhuman Registration Act.
 This results in May Parker being gravely wounded by a sniper's attempt to kill Spider-Man.
 After tracing the event back to Kingpin, Spider-Man confronts the Kingpin in prison and badly beats him in front of his fellow inmates.
-Spider-Man decides to let the Kingpin live with the humiliation of his defeat, news of which will quickly spread through the Underworld.
+Spider-Man decides to let the Kingpin live with the humiliation of his defeat, news of which will quickly spread.
 Parker vows, however, to kill the Kingpin if May dies.

-In the 2007 "One More Day" storyline, which ends with the undoing from history of Peter and Mary Jane Watson's marriage and Spider-Man's real identity public revelation, all memories on the part of the public that Spider-Man is Peter is removed, including the Kingpin's.

 Murdock returns to the United States with a cleared name and completes Vanessa's last wish and takes on Fisk's case, getting all charges dropped in exchange for Fisk leaving the country, giving up his American citizenship and his agreement to end his vendetta with Daredevil.
 Although the charges were dropped due to the evidence being deemed inadmissible in court, Murdock delays the case enough so Fisk is unable to attend his wife's funeral.
 The mournful Fisk is later seen visiting his wife's grave, before temporarily returning to New York to resolve some loose ends.

-In a 2007–2008 storyline in the series Runaways, Fisk meets with the Runaways, revealing he knew all about their parents since they ruled Los Angeles with efficiency and vision; he never tried to take their territory, nor did they invade his.
-He makes a deal with the Runaways to secure a mysterious object for him in exchange for protection from the government.
-He and his army of ninjas are defeated when the Runaways refuse to give it to him after stealing the object, discovering what Fisk wanted was a device invented by the Pride.
-It is later revealed that Fisk was hired by elderly woman Lillie McGurty who orchestrated the events so the Runaways can travel back to 1907 and ensure that the woman would come back to the present with them, which her past self declined.